rust-lang/rust-forge/src/compiler/notification-groups.md

   your group is not analogous to some existing group, it is probably a good idea to ping compiler team leads before-hand or as part of the MCP.
-* The MCP should specify what Github label will be associated with the notification group.
+* The MCP should specify what GitHub label will be associated with the notification group.
 Often this is an existing label, such as `O-Windows`.